markjprice/cs12dotnet8/docs/errata/improvements.md

 - Zero divided by any positive real number is zero.
 - Zero divided by any negative real number is negative zero.
 - `Epsilon` is slightly less than `5E-324` represented using scientific notation: https://en.wikipedia.org/wiki/Scientific_notation.

+# Page 89 - Storing dynamic types, Page 91 - Inferring the type of a local variable

+> Thanks to **Ashish** in the Discord channel who raised this issue.

+In the next edition, I will add a note to compare `var` with `dynamic`.
+For example:

+> Note that `var` is converted to the actual type by the compiler when you build a project.
+A variable declared using `var` has a specific, known, fixed data type.
+This is different from `dynamic` which the compiler does not change.
+It remains a `System.Dynamic` type that can reference any object of any data type.
+The actual type is only checked at runtime, so that's when an exception might be thrown if you access a member on it that does not exist.

 # Page 93 - Using target-typed new to instantiate objects